sarahciston/tethered/posts/ideal-platform.md

 Thank you to CARPA for this panel.
 I'm excited to join my fellow panelists and for the chance to speak on this topic.
 I'm Sarah Ciston, a Mellon Fellow and PhD Candidate at USC, where I research how to make AI more intersectional.
 My background is in creative writing and creative-critical coding, which I explore through artistic research that does weird things with text-based machine learning to discover its limits and its possibilities.

-Today I will talk about the practice of creative-critical-code writing as artistic research.
-I want to think of this as both a hybrid practice and a possible shift in how we consider digital writing platforms.
+Today I will talk about my practice of creative-critical-code writing as artistic research.
+I think of this as both a hybrid practice and a possible shift in how we consider digital writing platforms.
 I'm especially interested in how to bring more ethical and equitable practices to existing spaces and the new ones we create.

-TOC: So first I will make a case for new platforms and forms of hybrid writing, and talk about the potential impacts of making this potential shift to creative-critical-code writing.

-Then I'll the qualities or characteristics I argue it needs to have that would distinguish it from existing modes and existing spaces. ~~Then I'll touch in particular on the aspects of this modality that are performative, process-oriented, and why that matters so much.~~

-Finally I'll show a few examples that I've begun in my own research practice, which I'm continuing to build on as I develop a prototype platform.

-WHY SLIDE:

-~~As writers, our encounters with text can be ones of awe sublime experiences, in the ~~
+SLIDE?

 Most of our approaches to programming languages consider them only and entirely separate from the other written content they supports—that is to say, the writing (or so-called natural language and other material they are meant to execute.
 By this understanding, code is abstracted away, under the hood, behind the scenes, meant to work without the end-user's understanding.
 The concept of abstraction, its presumed utility, has been so fundamental to computer science that it can be difficult to see beyond it in order to imagine scenarios where other values might emerge.
 Yet, opportunities for creative encounters and entire realms of programming's utility may be missed because of a narrow insistence that it is "for" some folks and not others.
 And that these select few can act upon all of us as the invisible "quote unquote neutral" hand of the machine.

 BONNIE: Bonnie Nardi says that "Computer-centric terms such as **'novice'** obscure the possibilities for creating appropriate end user systems and **are prejudicial** in assigning prominence to the computer."

-This approach fall short of ...
+Inspired by intersectional feminist approaches and by work in critical code studies and cross-genre writing, I have set out to sketch a speculative creative-critical-code-writing platform.
+I'll outline the goals and impacts of that platform, some characteristics it would need to have in order to achieve these goals, which would distinguish it from existing spaces and modalities, and then I'll show a few concrete examples from my own research practice that help illustrate these ideas, which I'm continuing to build on as I develop a prototype platform.

-HISTORY: Just briefly, existing platforms do hint at the possibilities for creative-critical-code writing in many ways but do not exploit the possibilities for in this area.
+HISTORY: I'd like to mention that... existing platforms do hint at the possibilities for creative-critical-code writing in many ways but do not exploit its possibilities fully.
 For example, plenty of writers are beginning to use Git and Github to do version control on their writing, but it remains a very unfriendly onboarding experience for anyone coming from outside the software and computer science industries, as it was designed strictly for these processes.
 Previous attempts to think code and writing together, while legitimately fascinating, have always made code their primary focus.

 SCARE: Describing her code poetry net art piece “Code Scares Me”, Jessica Loseby says, “the prospect of a language that is both hidden and alien to me haunts my work on the net.
 Like most prejudices, it is born out of fear.
 I am afraid of what lies buried within the under text.”
 In the video documentation of the piece, which is now unavailable thanks to the death of FLASH, the experience is riddled with an excess of HTML code overwhelming the primary text fragments like *if only I could see you and you could see me* but adding all kinds of meaningful easter eggs.
 Her work hints at the same desire I have for code layers to surface and be legible and meaningful, albeit less overwhelmingly so than in Loseby's early 2000s example.